jackdorland/jackdor.land/README.md

   - partials → partial Hakyll templates for post listings & metadata

 Within [*site.hs*](site.hs) lies the Hakyll definitions and setup file which defines routes and compilers for said routes.

+## Installation

+Ensure you have the Haskell toolchain installed and simply clone this repo.
+Run `stack build && stack exec site watch` in the root repository directory to start a local server at `localhost:8000`.